 (There's an early peak in the sales cycle and then purchases

 taper off.)
-We're left with a deficit.
-So if you think we're cheating you and hoarding
+I'm always left with a deficit.

-For these reasons, we ask that contributing writers do all they can to
+For these reasons, DCP asks that contributing writers do all they can to

-generate interest in our books and get people to buy.
-You're our marketing team.
+generate interest in its anthologies and get people to buy.
+You're DCP's marketing team.

-Use every connection you can: blogs, newsletters, Facebook, Twitter, Goodreads.
+Use every connection you can: blogs, newsletters, Facebook, Twitter, Instagram, Goodreads.
 Tell your

 friends and family.
 Send links.